junronglau/tweet-phrases-extraction/README.md

 - Tokenized documents (These are represented in the form of IDs and sentence seperators)
 - Attention mask (These indicates the starting and ending position of our documents)
-- Token types (roBERTa does not require Next Sentence Prediction, hence we indicate it as all Ones) And outputs 2 vectors, one for the starting position and one for ending position.
+- Token types (roBERTa does not require Next Sentence Prediction, hence we indicate it as all Ones)

+The outputs are of 2 vectors: one for the starting position and one for ending position.
 These help us extract the selected_text column which we are predicting.

 - roBERTa pretrained model : Similar to BERT(small), this has 12 layers of transformer encoders For each head, we have the following layers:
 - Drop out layer : 10% drop out rate
 - Bidirectional LSTM layer : Using an LSTM layer, we are able to preserve spatial information of the roBERTa output
 - Drop out layer : 10% drop out rate